Commands

 Usage: sort <field> [asc|desc]

-Description: Arranges the dataset by the specified field.
-Specify asc (ascending)or desc (descending) to define the sort order; the default order is ascending.
+Description: Sorts the dataset by a field. asc or desc can be specified to define the sorting order, by default the order is ascending.

 Examples: